Ed Gawlinski, who’s been involved with various cultural organizations throughout his life, sent me this email…

 When my daughter was a year old, we had an exchange student from Switzerland.
 She became part of our family.
 The last day of her stay with us was the birth of our second daughter, which she witnessed.
 Our second daughter went to Switzerland during the summer of her high school sophomore year to study French and stay with the parents of our former exchange student.

 Hosting an exchange student is a wonderful experience.
 AFS and other organizations that promote these are always looking for volunteers.
 I would think many parents who regularly visit this site would enjoy this experience.

 Thanks for sharing that information with us Ed! -Lisa

 This article was posted on Monday, February 11th, 2008 at 1:43 pm and is filed under Countries & Cultures, France, Languages, Languages, Learning, Student Exchange Programs, Switzerland, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “International Student Exchange Programs”

 Leave a Reply